Sick Day Guidance for Type 1 Diabetes

 Advice if you have no way to measure ketones

-If you do not have a mechanism for checking ketone levels, then we would advise the following:
+If you have now way ot checking ketone levels, then we would advise the following:

-• Contact emergency services immediately if you are vomiting, have severe abdominal pain or are dehydrated.
+- Contact emergency services immediately if you are vomiting, have severe abdominal pain or feel dehydrated.

 Insulin adjusting if minor illness (ketones less than 1.5 mmol/L)